Plan Your Bridge Deployment

 -

-When using 1) Tableau Desktop on a Mac, 2) publishing a file-based data source from a Windows network file share, and then 3) configuring an Online schedule, the refreshes will fail.
-If this file-based data source is business critical resource for your organization, consider configuring a Bridge (legacy) schedule instead.
+When using 1) Tableau Desktop on a Mac, 2) publishing a file-based data source from a Windows network file share, and then 3) configuring a Bridge refresh schedule, the refreshes will fail.
+If this file-based data source is business critical resource for your organization, consider configuring a Bridge legacy schedule instead.
 For more information, see Set up a Bridge legacy schedule.

 -